modin-project/modin/docs/flow/modin/core/execution/dask/implementations/pandas_on_dask/index.rst

 :py:class:`~modin.core.execution.dispatching.factories.dispatcher.FactoryDispatcher` which defines a factory specific for the execution, namely, the :py:class:`~modin.core.execution.dispatching.factories.factories.PandasOnDaskFactory`.
-The factory, in turn, exposes the :py:class:`~modin.core.execution.dask.implementations.pandas_on_dask.io.PandasOnDaskIO` class whose responsibility is to perform a parallel read/sequential write from/to a file.
+The factory, in turn, exposes the :py:class:`~modin.core.execution.dask.implementations.pandas_on_dask.io.PandasOnDaskIO` class whose responsibility is to perform a parallel read/write from/to a file.

 When reading data from a CSV file, for example, the :py:class:`~modin.core.execution.dask.implementations.pandas_on_dask.io.io.PandasOnDaskIO` class forwards the user query to the :meth:`~modin.core.io.text.CSVDispatcher._read` method of :py:class:`~modin.core.io.text.CSVDispatcher`, where the query's parameters are preprocessed